cantaloupe-project/cantaloupe/README.md

 ## Adding Custom Image Processors

-Ideally, it would be best to add an image ImageIO format plugin instead of a custom processor, as this is the most "Java way" and will work with ImageIoProcessor.
+Ideally, it would be best to add an ImageIO format plugin instead of a custom processor, as this is the most "Java way" and will work with ImageIoProcessor.

-If that is not an option, a custom processors can be added by implementing the `e.i.l.cantaloupe.processor.Processor` interface.
+If that is not an option, a custom processor can be added by implementing the `e.i.l.cantaloupe.processor.Processor` interface.
 See the interface documentation for details and the existing implementations for examples.